Guilded-NET/Guilded-NET.github.io/references/Embed_Video.md

 [EmbedMedia](EmbedMedia 'Guilded.NET.Base.Embeds.EmbedMedia')
 Media?
 ### Remarks
 A video that will appear in the embed.

+This is displayed as a video that appears at the bottom of the embed and above a footer in the official Guilded app.